jjesusfilho/stf/README.md

 ?get_stf_precedent_metadata()
 ```

 Suppose now that you want to read all cases where "Telefônica" is a party.
-You can add the suffix ".PART." to the search:
+You can add the suffix ".PART." to the search sentence:

 ``` r
 telefonicaDF<-get_stf_precedent_metadata("telefonica.PART.")